xregistry/spec/core/spec.md

 - in situations where an attribute is serialized in a case-sensitive situation, then the case specified by this specification, or the defining extension specification, MUST be adhere to
-- they MUST only one of the defined types in the [Notational Conventions](#notational-conventions) section.
+- they MUST only use one of the defined types in the [Notational Conventions](#notational-conventions) section.
-- for STRING attributes, and empty string is a valid value and MUST NOT be treated the same as an attribute with no value
+- for STRING attributes, and empty string is a valid value and MUST NOT be treated the same as an attribute with no value (or absence of the attribute)
 - the string serialization of the attribute name and its value MUST NOT exceed 4096 bytes.
 This is to ensure that it can appear in an HTTP header without exceeding implementation limits (see